mjayadharan/mjayadharan/README.md

 ## A little bit about me..
 ---------------------
-- __I am a computational scientist with expertise in numerical analysis and scientific machine learning, living in Pittsburgh.__
+- __I am a computational scientist with expertise in numerical analysis and scientific machine learning,  living in Pittsburgh.
+I have keen interest in Mathematical finance as well.__
 - 🔭  I'm currently pursuing a PHD in applied/computational Mathematics, expecting to graduate in spring 2021.
 - I have experience in developing and implementing novel algorithms to solve multiphysics CFD problems using both data-driven deep learning techniques and classical mixed finite element methods (FEM).
 - I love working on new challenging models and implementing them, while collaborating with others.